johannes-el/Breakout-Pong/README.md

 - Remove magic numbers to ensure compatibility with different screen resolutions
 - Implement a proper game over screen & restart button
+- Implement the possibility to aim the ball instead of using uniform bounce angles

 ## Quick start guide